agoda-com/samsahai/README.md

   - In case the testing failed, the switching namespace will not be proceeded and `pre-active` namespace will be destroyed.
 So your `old active` namespace is still there as it is.

+##### Notes:
-> Note: At the promotion time, there will be 3 namespaces running in parallel; staging, pre-active and active.
+> - At the promotion time, there will be 3 namespaces running in parallel; staging, pre-active and active.
 > As in our use case, we use active namespace for testing the pull requests and we don't want to break it.
 > So we let the `pre-active` namespace setting up finished, then we destroy `previous active` namespace without downtime.
+> - In case you want to skip running test when promoting, you are allowed to do that by adding `skipTestRunner` flag in active-promotion.yaml.
+> Please see the example in [active-promotion.yaml](https://www.github.com/agoda-com/samsahai/tree/master/examples/starter/crds/active-promotion.yaml).

 #### Active Promotion States
 These are the meaning of verification states which happen in particular active promotion.